nectar-cookbooks/mediaflux/README.md

   directory, and the variables are defined in /etc/mediaflux/mfluxrc and /etc/mediaflux/servicerc.

-* In a standard Mediaflux installation, there is no "aterm" wrapper.
+* In a standard Mediaflux installation, there is no "aterm" wrapper, and no "change-mf-password" script.
+Changing the admin password is a manual procedure using "aterm" and a text editor to edit the /etc/mediaflux file.

 * In a standard Mediaflux installation, the "mfcommand" wrapper doesn't use an "rc" file to pick up configuration variables.